-Episode 6: Jackie Heath Salesforce Career Conversation with ROD.
+Episode 6: Salesforce Career Conversation with Jackie Heath and ROD.
 Jackie started her career as a trainer in Siebel and switched to Salesforce when she thought her career was over.
 Thirteen years later she is the Director of the Trailhead Academy at Salesforce.

 Lee: Hi, everybody, and welcome to the latest edition of RODcast.
 In today’s episode, I’m chatting with Jackie Heath, who has worked in the Salesforce ecosystem in the UK for 13 years now, as of recording in October, 2019.
 She’s risen through the ranks to her latest role, which she’s got a very long title, at the mothership itself, and has got a fantastic career where she can help guide you with what she’s done from training to being a contractor, to working with an end-user, to working at partner, to now working for Salesforce.
 Hopefully, you’ll really enjoy this episode.
 Thanks a lot guys, and hope you enjoy it.